impressto/collabrio/docs/spec-document.md

 **As a student**, I want to play fun sound effects that all session participants can hear so that I can add acoustic elements and make the collaborative environment more engaging.

 **Acceptance Criteria:**
-- [x] Audio dropdown selector appears in toolbar between Leave and Theme buttons
+- [x] Audio popup selector appears in toolbar with visual grid interface
-- [x] Dropdown contains 9 preloaded sound effects with emoji labels
+- [x] Grid contains 25+ preloaded sound effects with emoji icons and descriptive names
 - [x] Selecting a sound plays it locally and broadcasts to all session participants
-- [x] Only the initiator sees "You played" toast, others see "Username played" toast
+- [x] Visual feedback provided through floating icon animations (toasts removed to reduce clutter)
 - [x] Audio selector is disabled when not connected to session
 - [x] All audio files are preloaded using existing audioManager system
-- [x] Visual feedback shows audio selection with consistent toolbar styling
+- [x] Multi-column responsive grid layout for easy sound selection
-- [x] Dark theme compatible styling for the audio dropdown
+- [x] Dark theme compatible styling for the audio popup
 - [x] Server broadcasts audio events to all session participants except sender
 - [x] Audio plays through existing audioManager for consistent volume control

-**Available Sound Effects:**
-- ⚖️ Break Law (breaklaw.mp3)
-- 🤢 Burp (burp.mp3)
-- 🎭 Cartoon Boink (cartoonboink.mp3)
-- 💨 Fart (Reverb) (fart-with-reverb.mp3)
-- 🐻 Five Nights at Freddy's (five-nights-at-freddys.mp3)
-- 😱 Freaky (freaky.mp3)
+**Audio Selection Interface:**
+- **🔊 React Button**: Opens popup with multi-column grid of available sounds
+- **Visual Grid Layout**: Auto-fill columns with minimum 120px width, responsive design
+- **Emoji + Name Display**: Each option shows distinctive emoji and descriptive name
+- **Hover Effects**: Interactive buttons with lift animation and color changes
+- **Backdrop Interaction**: Click outside popup or X button to close
+- **Mobile Responsive**: Grid adapts to smaller screens (100px minimum, 3-4 columns)

+**Sound Categories Available:**
+- 25+ curated sound effects including memes, gaming references, and reaction sounds
-- 🔧 Metal Pipe Fall (metal-pipe-fall-meme.mp3)
+- Examples: Metal Pipe Fall, Bruh, Evil Laugh, Burp, FNAF, Explosion, etc.
-- 😬 Oh No Cringe (oh-no-cringe.mp3)
-- 🙏 Thank You (thank-you-for-your-patronage.mp3)
+- Each sound has distinctive emoji identifier and user-friendly name

-**Technical Notes:**
+**Technical Implementation:**
-- Extends existing audioManager system from Ask AI feature
+- AudioSelectorPopup component with grid-based layout and glassmorphism design
+- SharedAudioManager utility class handles audio logic (extracted from App.jsx)
-- Audio files stored in client/public/audio/ directory
+- Audio files stored in client/public/audio/ directory with centralized configuration
-- Socket event 'play-audio' broadcasts to session participants
+- Socket event 'play-audio' broadcasts to session participants (excluding sender)
-- Reuses existing preloading system for performance
-- Integrates with existing toast notification system
-- Uses audioManager keys instead of filenames for consistency
+- Floating icon animations replace toast notifications for cleaner UX
+- Responsive CSS Grid with auto-fill columns and mobile breakpoints

 **User Experience:**
-- Makes collaborative sessions more fun and engaging
-- Provides immediate audio feedback for all participants
-- Seamless integration with existing toolbar functionality
-- Respects session connectivity for feature availability
+- Visual grid interface much more intuitive than dropdown selector
+- Students can see all available sounds at once for faster selection
+- Floating icon animations provide clear, non-intrusive feedback
+- Mobile-friendly touch targets and responsive design
+- Consistent with modern app interface patterns

 **Definition of Done:**
 - All audio files preload successfully on application start